codeHustler91/Recrd/README.md

       * [link to API!](https://www.datamuse.com/api/)
    * API : thanks to PoetryDB for giving open access to their api
       * [link to API!](http://poetrydb.org/index.html)
-   * Thanks to Flatiron Schools for guided support
+   * Thanks to Flatiron School for guided support